AuDigitalHealth/ci-medicare-records/pages/_includes/intro.md

      </tr>
      <tr>
        <td>Non-resolving profile URLs</td>
        <td>Canonical URLs with the prefix of <span style="font-family:courier;">http://ns.electronichealth.net.au/ci/fhir/StructureDefinition/</span> do not resolve.
-All profiles have an associated <a href="http://hl7.org/fhir/STU3/structuredefinition-definitions.html#StructureDefinition.url">canonical URL</a> that is used to uniquely identify that structure definition (i.e. profile) and is expected to be an address at which that structure definition is (or will be) published.
+All profiles have an associated <a href="http://hl7.org/fhir/STU3/structuredefinition-definitions.html#StructureDefinition.url">canonical URL</a> that is used to uniquely identify that StructureDefinition (i.e. profile) and is expected to be an address at which that StructureDefinition is (or will be) published.
 Work is underway to ensure that these URLs resolve or redirect to a meaningful end point in the future.</td>
      </tr>
      <tr>
        <td><a href="StructureDefinition-consent-aodr.html">Consent Australian Organ Donor Register </a></td>